enviodev/docs/blog/2023-08-22-envio-grant-program-is-live.md

 # Envio launches “Build Bigger.
 Ship Faster” Grant Program.

 To commemorate the launch of our Alpha release, Envio invites all blockchain developers to apply to the **Envio "Build Bigger.
 Ship Faster" Grant Program**.
-The premise is simple yet incredibly rewarding: integrate a useful or interesting use-case with Envio, share your invaluable feedback, and receive from a grant pool of **$10,000 USDC**.
+The premise is simple yet incredibly rewarding: integrate a useful or an interesting use-case with Envio and share your invaluable feedback to receive from a grant pool of **$10,000 USDC**.

 As any seasoned blockchain developer knows, dealing with disorganized, slow-to-retrieve data stored on the  blockchain can be a daunting task.
 These difficulties pose significant obstacles for developers, diverting their attention towards infrastructure and maintenance tasks instead of focusing on the core objective of building brilliant dApps.